sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 #### `function initialize(address _safeProxy) external`

-- Must revert this function has already been called.
+- Must revert this function has already been successfully called.
 - Must revert if the input Gnosis Safe proxy is the zero address.
-- A successful call must set the Gnosis Safe proxy in the `SphinxModuleProxy`.
+- A successful call must set the Gnosis Safe proxy address in the `SphinxModuleProxy`.

 #### `function approve(bytes32 _root, SphinxLeafWithProof memory _leafWithProof, bytes memory _signatures) public`